 In the process of issuing a digital certificate Subjects / Beneficiaries are informed about the need to use their personal data for the service and the need for consent.
-The lack of consent entails the impossibility of providing the service.
+If data Subjects do not agree to certSIGN processing their data, they cannot benefit from certification services.